minprog/app-studio/info/10 Syllabus.md

 Gracia Redder
 *teaching assistant, Android*

-Hella Haanstra
-*teaching assistant, Android*

 Julian Jansen
 *teaching assistant, iOS*

 ## Prerequisites

 Programming 1 and 2 or equivalent, as decided by the courses' instructors.
-You will need to be comfortable in programming, plus have some experience with memory management, runtime analysis, data structures and algorithms.
+You will need to be comfortable with programming, plus have some experience with memory management, runtime analysis, design patterns, data structures and algorithms.
 You will need to have a laptop capable of running Xcode or Android Studio.

 ## Expectations